maciekt07/nextjs-math-course/README.md

 ### 3. Set Up Environment Variables

 Create a `.env` file in the root directory.
 Use [.env.example](.env.example) as a template.
+Environment variables are fully typed and validated for both dev and build.

 ### 4. Start Databases